 - In Room Dining may be started with the utilization of disposable paper products to prevent any potential cross contamination

-- All staff working the main level around residents will be switched from 3ply masks to N95 masks - All ventilation systems have been shut down and fresh air is being brought into the building through predetermined locations in each hallway
+- All staff working the main level around residents will be switched from 3ply masks to N95 masks - All ventilation systems may be shut down and fresh air brought into the building through predetermined locations in each hallway

 - Laundry personnel will no longer come to the main level and resident laundry will be distributed by Nursing Personnel